 Sprouts Grant Program

 Who is eligible?
-These awards are primarily aimed at supporting new ideas from trainees working with OBI Investigators.
-The applicant must be a trainee working under the supervision of an OBI Investigator (e.g., a graduate student, postdoctoral fellow, resident, or clinical fellow.)
+These awards support new ideas from trainees under the supervision of an OBI Investigators (e.g., a graduate student, postdoctoral fellow, resident, or clinical fellow.)

 What areas of research are eligible?
 All brain-related research areas are eligible, including both laboratory and clinical research.
 Preference will be given to proposals in the following areas: